 - Bleeding gums are a big deal.
 Bleeding gums are an important sign of gum disease and should be taken seriously.
 If you notice this symptom, schedule an appointment with a dental professional.

 - Flossing every day is important.
 Diligent oral hygiene, which includes flossing every day, helps treat and prevent gingivitis as part of a comprehensive dental plan.

-- Visiting a periodontist is scary.
+- If visiting a periodontist is scary for you.
 If you are diagnosed with advanced gum disease, you may want to consult with a periodontist, a dentist who specializes in gum disease.
 They are equipped with the latest treatments and technologies to treat advanced gum disease.